neelabhz/LM2PCG/README.md

     - AF fallback: `<stem>_cluster_<k>_af.ply`

 Reconstruction policy summary:
-- Prefer Poisson when it passes all checks (normals fraction、闭合性、体积对比凸包)
+- Prefer Poisson when it passes all checks (normals fraction, closedness, volume vs convex hull)
 - Only run AF when Poisson is invalid or throws

 Notes on UOBB: